-Graduate students are invited to apply by noon on September 15, 2017.
+Graduate students are invited to apply for the 2017-18 Board Fellowship Program by noon on September 15, 2017.

 Board Fellows must possess:

 - A record of academic and professional excellence